rfhb/ctrdata/README.md

-ctrOpenSearchPagesInBrowser	| Open search pages of registers or execute search in web browser ctrFindActiveSubstanceSynonyms | Find synonyms and alternative names for an active substance ctrGetQueryUrlFromBrowser	| Import from clipboard the URL of a search in one of the registers ctrLoadQueryIntoDb	| Retrieve (download) or update, and annotate, information on clinical trials from register and store in database dbQueryHistory	| Show the history of queries that were downloaded into the database dbFindVariable	| Find names of keys (fields) in the database dbFindIdsUniqueTrials	| Produce a vector of de-duplicated identifiers of clinical trial records in the database dbGetVariablesIntoDf	| Create a data frame from records in the database with specified fields dfMergeTwoVariablesRelevel	| Merge two variables into a single variable, optionally map values to a new set of values installCygwinWindowsDoInstall	| Convenience function to install a cygwin environment under MS Windows, including perl, sed, cat and php
+ctrOpenSearchPagesInBrowser	| Open search pages of registers or execute search in web browser ctrFindActiveSubstanceSynonyms | Find synonyms and alternative names for an active substance ctrGetQueryUrlFromBrowser	| Import from clipboard the URL of a search in one of the registers ctrLoadQueryIntoDb	| Retrieve (download) or update, and annotate, information on clinical trials from register and store in database collection dbQueryHistory	| Show the history of queries that were downloaded into the database collection dbFindFields	| Find names of fields in the database collection dbFindIdsUniqueTrials	| Produce a vector of de-duplicated identifiers of clinical trial records in the database collection dbGetFieldsIntoDf	| Create a data.frame from records in the database collection with the specified fields dfMergeTwoVariablesRelevel	| Merge two variables into a single variable, optionally map values to a new set of values installCygwinWindowsDoInstall	| Convenience function to install a cygwin environment under MS Windows, including perl, sed, cat and php